NicoNex/adam/README.md

 ### /del
-This endpoint let's you delete a file or a directory.
+This endpoint lets you delete a file or a directory.
 If successful you'll be presented with a response formed like this:
 ```json
 {